 Snorkeling from Beach or Boat in Maui

 If you go on your own, you will save some money, compared to going out on a snorkel boat cruise.
 But be sure you are a good swimmer, check current ocean conditions, go with a buddy, and find out where it is safest to go.
 Most importantly, check in advance to learn where to see the most fish, coral, and turtles, that is close to the area of Maui where you are staying.
-The best source I have found for that information is a downloadable eBook called Maui Snorkeling Guide available at this link.
-When renting your snorkel gear, it is a lot less expensive to rent at Maui Dive Shop or Boss Frog's or Snorkel Bob's in local shopping strips, than to rent from the booths right on the beach or in front of the big hotels.
-For an even better deal, there's a Snorkel Store in Lahaina and Kaanapali and Kihei that rents you good quality snorkel gear at good prices with a 2 for the price of 1 special, so see their website at The Snorkel Store.
-(You can even rent a snorkel mask with a built-in camera there.)
+Ask about those things where you rent your snorkel gear.
+When renting your snorkel gear, it is a lot less expensive to rent at Maui Dive Shop or Boss Frog’s or Snorkel Bob’s in local shopping strips, than to rent from the booths right on the beach or in front of the big hotels.
+For an even better deal, there’s a Snorkel Store in Lahaina and Kaanapali and Kihei that rents you good quality snorkel gear at good prices with a 2 for the price of 1 special, so see their website at The Snorkel Store.
+(You can even rent a snorkel mask with a built-in still and video camera there.)

 If you would like help with your snorkeling, plus a boat ride and food, you can take a snorkel boat cruise.
-These boats may bring you to Maui beaches you might otherwise not find without reading the above-mentioned e-book, or take you out to the tiny island of Molokini where there are even more fish to see.
+These boats may bring you to Maui beaches you might otherwise not find, or take you out to the tiny island of Molokini where there are even more fish to see.
 Boats leave from Lahaina Harbor (west side) and Maalaea Harbor (closer to Kihei & Wailea).
 Some boats even leave from beaches in Kaanapali or Makena.
 For discount prices on many choices of snorkel boat cruises click on Maui snorkel boats discounts.

 See below for a discussion of some of the companies offering snorkel boat cruises daily from Maui.
 Or click for more things to do on Maui.